-- Walk through Broadway, the busiest trading street, and you will be motivated by the voice by the buyers and sellers
+- Walk through Broadway, the busiest trading street, and you will be motivated by the voice of the buyers and sellers

-- Kochi is the main spice centre of Kerala, so buy spices from Fort Kochi or Broadway
+- Kochi is the main spice center of Kerala, so buy spices from Fort Kochi or Broadway

-- Walking through the lanes of Mattanchery, Jews Street and Fort Kochi at leisurely pace that tell a thousand tales about its past in a delightful way to discover the charm of rich colonial heritage.
+- Walking through the lanes of Mattanchery, Jews Street, and Fort Kochi at a leisurely pace that tells a thousand tales about its past in a delightful way to discover the charm of rich colonial heritage.

 - Go to Fort Kochi’s local fish market and you can see fresh catch from the backwaters

-- A whole stretch of the coast along Fort Kochi are dotted with the Chinese Fishing nets.
-This unique method is a must see when you visit Cochin.
+- A whole stretch of the coast along Fort Kochi is dotted with Chinese Fishing nets.
+This unique method is a must-see when you visit Cochin.

 - The island of Vypeen is located at the point where the Vembanad Lake merges with the Arabian Sea, with Fort Cochin on the other side.
 The light-house is a vantage point to enjoy a panoramic view of Kochi.

-- Chill out with beer at the Bolgatty Island KTDC resort or Taj Malabar – Vivanta
+- Chill out with a beer at the Bolgatty Island KTDC resort or Taj Malabar – Vivanta

-- Kochi International Marina, the first-of-its-kind in India, putting the city on the global map of sea-based adventure tourism.
+- Kochi International Marina, the first-of-its-kind in India, puts the city on the global map of sea-based adventure tourism.
 The marina can berth 34 yachts at a time.

-- Sport lovers can try their strokes in the nine hole golf course located at Bolgatty Place
+- Sports lovers can try their strokes on the nine-hole golf course located at Bolgatty Place

-- Willington Island: Located between Ernakulam and Fort Cochin, this is a manmade island houses the Cochin Port Trust, the harbor, the Cochin Harbor Terminus railway station and a small park.
+- Willington Island: Located between Ernakulam and Fort Cochin, this is a manmade island that houses the Cochin Port Trust, the harbor, the Cochin Harbor Terminus railway station, and a small park.